In this public lecture at Uppsala University, Edward Frenkel talks about the role of mathematics as an interface between Reality and Myth

 What is mathematics really about and how is it connected to reality?

-Edward Frenkel talks at the New York Museum of Modern Art (PS1) about the synthesis of Art and Math, followed by a discussion with two artists, Laurent Derobert and Peter Coffin.
+Frenkel talks about synthesis of Art and Math at New York Museum of Modern Art, followed by discussion with two artists, Peter Coffin and Laurent Derobert.